-Seven Fifty-six (56) FMPs were identified and recommended, as discussed in Chapters 4 and 5.
+Fifty-six FMPs were identified and recommended, as discussed in Chapters 4 and 5.
 As proposed, the recommended FMPs within this plan, when implemented, will not negatively affect neighboring areas located within or outside of the Trinity Region.
 The local sponsor will ultimately be responsible for proving that the final project design has no negative flood impacts prior to construction.

-Six-Thirty-three of these recommended projects are infrastructure improvement projects that have the potential to increase flows downstream by adding and expanding channels, culverts, storm drain systems, and/or bridges.
-One Four of the recommended FMPs areis a local or regional detention projects that would replace an existing undersized detention pond and provide sufficient storage capacity to mitigate for flood events associated with the 25-year (25% annual chance storm event) or 100-year flood (1% annual chance storm event).
+Thirty-three of these recommended projects are infrastructure improvement projects that have the potential to increase flows downstream by adding and expanding channels, culverts, storm drain systems, and/or bridges.
+Four of the recommended FMPs are local or regional detention projects that provide sufficient storage capacity to mitigate for flood events associated with the 25-year (25% annual chance storm event) or 100-year flood (1% annual chance storm event).
 Eleven of the recommended projects are infrastructure improvements exclusively related to urban storm drain enhancements.
 Three of the recommended FMPs are property acquisitions that are located within the 100-year floodplain extents.
 Two of the recommended projects are dam improvements to meet Texas Commission on Environmental Quality (TCEQ) dam safety requirements.
 Two of the recommended FMPs involve the installation of safety improvements at hazardous stream crossings.
 The last recommended project proposes to replace a low water crossing with a bridge crossing.